MikaBob/parking-system/README.md

 As a driver, you can add a new parking ticket with "POST Park here".

-Then you can test if your car's plate is in the system with the "GET Scan valid parking".
+As oeprator you can check if the car's plate is in the system with the "GET Scan valid parking".

-Later, the ticke twil be invalid once the ticket's validity will be passed.
+Later, the ticket will be invalid once the ticket's validity will be passed.
+There is an extra prepared request "Get Scan invalid parking".
+The response will have enough informations for the operator to validate the ticket.

+When an operator wants to print a violation ticket, the device will call "POST Generate ticket" and will reply with the ticket confirmation and print the ticket.

 You can read a code explanation in [./src/README.md](https://github.com/MikaBob/parking-system/tree/main/src/README.md)